mama-cailleach/ladeira-abaixo/README.md

-# Ladeira Abaixo
+# 🛹 Ladeira Abaixo

 Hullo!

-Welcome to the repo of our game: Ladeira Abaixo.
-A sort of endless runner where you try to avoid crashing while going downhill on the streets of São Paulo sitting on a skateboard.
+Welcome to the repo of the Playdate game Ladeira Abaixo.
+An endless runner where you try to avoid crashing while going downhill on the streets of São Paulo on your skateboard.

-This game built with **Noble Engine** - a Lua-based framework that makes developing for the Playdate handheld console much easier.
+This game built with **[Noble Engine](https://github.com/NobleRobot/NobleEngine)** - a Lua-based framework that makes developing for the Playdate handheld console much easier.
+Go check the engine if you're interested in making Playdate games!

-Below is the main structure of the project.
-Hopefully to give an overview of how the game is set up and working.

-For more information and to play the game, check the itch page and other links.
+Below is the main structure of the project to give an overview of how the game is set up and working.
+For more information and to play the game, check the [itch page](https://vfiaca.itch.io/ladeira-abaixo) and other links at the bottom of the readme.

 ---

-## Source Folder Overview
+## 🗃️ Source Folder Overview

 ```
 source/
 ├── main.lua             # Game entry point - starts everything up
 ├── pdxinfo              # Game metadata (name, author, version)
 ├── assets/              # All visual and audio content
 ├── classes/             # Game objects and their behaviors